Ripan-Roy/MCTS-Chain-of-Thought/README.md

 ## Overview

-The **MCTS Chain-of-Thought Project** leverages **Monte Carlo Tree Search (MCTS)** in combination with the **Ollama** language model to generate and evaluate logical reasoning steps, or "chains-of-thought," for solving complex problems.
+The **MCTS Chain-of-Thought Project** leverages **Monte Carlo Tree Search (MCTS)** in combination with a large language model to generate and evaluate logical reasoning steps, or "chains-of-thought," for solving complex problems.
 This project is designed to explore the synergy between MCTS algorithms and advanced language models to enhance problem-solving capabilities through iterative reasoning and evaluation.

 ## Features